Easy Lemon Pound Cake

 The time has arrived for all things lemon!
 I don’t know what it is about springtime and the approach of Easter, but this time of year always gives me a hankering for lemon recipes of any kind, and particularly desserts.
 And this year, that means a delectable, from-scratch, but oh so easy lemon pound cake recipe!

-When there’s a special celebration, it’s inevitable that someone in my family requests a lemon cake.
-I’m happy to oblige because this lemon pound cake is one of my very favorite desserts!
-The cake has the most perfect lemon flavor and the tangy lemon glaze really takes this treat over the top!
+When there’s a special celebration, it’s inevitable that someone in my family requests a lemon cake… usually my son.
+I’m happy to oblige because this is one of my very favorite desserts!
+The cake has the most perfect lemon flavor and the tangy lemon glaze really makes this treat beyond incredible!
+I love it even more than classic pound cake!

-This lemon pound cake has the perfect soft, tender crumb, plus sweet, slightly tart flavor from both fresh lemon juice and lemon zest.
+This lemon loaf has the perfect soft, tender crumb, plus sweet, slightly tart flavor from both fresh lemon juice and lemon zest.
 Here are the ingredients you’ll need:

 - Butter.
 I prefer to use unsalted butter in my desserts and then add in extra salt.
-If you only have salted butter available, simply leave out the 1 teaspoon of salt this recipe calls for.
+If you only have salted butter available, simply leave out the 1 teaspoon of salt this recipe includes.

 - Eggs.
 You’ll need four eggs to ensure the two lemon loaves bake properly.

 - Lemon zest.
 The lemon zest is very important to the flavoring of this pound cake, so don’t skip it.
-Here’s the inexpensive zester I use.
+Here’s the inexpensive zester (affiliate link) I use.

 - Flour.
 This lemon cake calls for regular flour.
 I do not recommend using any other flour other than all-purpose flour.